 I won’t lie: you’ll have to do a bit of digging to find something really worth buying, but there are some true gems hidden away in this little time machine.

 - Price: £ – £ £ £ £

 5. TK Maxx

-We weren’t sure whether to include TK Maxx in this list.
+We weren’t sure whether to include TK Maxx on this list.
 However, we didn’t want to keep it from you, as we know there are lots of people (including my mom!) who just love this store.
 The product range includes home accessories, clothing, and toys, as well as lots of practical items.

 Don’t expect to find any special brands here.
-This store specializes in ordinary clothing at much reduced prices.
+This store specialises in ordinary clothing at much reduced prices.
 If you’re looking for a dress to wear at a wedding or a special gift, this store can prove extremely useful.
 However, many of the items on display are also available from the London markets, where I personally find shopping much more fun.

 - Type of shop: chain store

 Bargain hunters need look no further than the London Designer Outlet, as here you can buy branded goods at big discounts.